ga-lessons/domain-modeling-mongo/databases.md

 * **Database**: The actual set of data being stored.
 We may create multiple databases on our computer, usually one for each application.
 * **Database Management System**: The software that lets a user interact (query) the data in a database.
 Examples are PostgreSQL, MySQL, MongoDB, etc.
 * **Database Language**: The language used to interact with a database.
 With MongoDB databases, that is JavaScript.
 * **Database CLI**: A tool offered by most DBMSs that allows us to query the database from the command line.
-For PostgreSQL, we'll use `mongo`.
+For MongoDB, we'll use `mongo`.
 * **Schema**: A blueprint of how your data is organized and how your database is structured.
 It introduces consistency to our data.

 ## Break (10 minutes / 0:30)